Path-integral Monte Carlo estimator for the dipole polarizability of quantum plasma: Introduction

 Here, we explore a complementary PIMC approach to regain focus on the long, optical wavelengths.
 We, in fact, demonstrate computation of the conventional optical response based on the complex dipole polarizability, or the dipole-dipole correlation function.
 This approach, which evades the difficulty of low $\mathbf{q}$, has been studied before in finite systems \cite{Gallicchio1994, Gallicchio1996, Tiihonen2018, Tiihonen2019} but not in periodic ones.
 The long-wavelength approximation, where we treat a constant field in space, is well justified for optical region: For example, the box size $L$ required for $N=16$ particles to simulate the metallic density of gold is over $300$ times smaller than an ultraviolet wavelength $\lambda = 200$ nm.
 Treating this naïvely in the Fourier space would require $N \sim 10^{8}$ particles in a cubic box.

 However, it is not obvious \textit{a priori} how a PIMC estimator for the dipole polarizability must be laid out for periodic systems or how it responds to finite-size effects or converge parameters, such as the finite time-step.
 For these reasons, this work aims at establishing these matters in a controllable setting.
 To do so, we first discuss analytical correspondence between the Drude model and the PIMC polarizability, evaluated in the imaginary time.
-For convenience and consistency with the Drude model, we use distinguishable particles, \textit{i.e.}, Boltzmann statistics, to evade the Fermion sign problem, leaving a comprehensive investigation of its effects on our model to future works.
-We then survey various methodological and physical parameters to assert that the correspondence holds, when the Drude scattering rate is low.
-Indeed, we show that biases are statistically non-distinguishable within $1 \%$ relative accuracy; the PIMC polarizability matches the Drude model at metallic densities.
-While the result is not overly interesting in this regime, it asserts that the numerical method is robust and accurate for numerous continuation prospects.
+We then present ways to estimate the dipole polarizabilities of individual and collective particles from the periodic simulation of a finite volume.
+Then, we survey how the results based on individual and collective properties respond to physical and methodological parameters.
+The collective picture matches the target, while the one-particle observable is found with clear many-body signatures, strongly influenced by the physical environment.
+We use this information to discuss an effective screening picture through a phenomenological Drude damping approximation.

 This work is organised as follows: In Sec.~\ref{sec:theory}, we lay out the theoretical context of the estimator and the PIMC simulation.
 In Sec.~\ref{sec:methods} we overview the computational details.
 In Sec.~\ref{sec:results} we discuss the numerical results and in Sec.~\ref{sec:summary} we summarize the work and future prospects of this methodology.